61st Engineer Legion Mixed Battalion

 61e BMGL - 61 BMGL - Mixed Battalion - Foreign Legion - Lieutenant Colonel Anzanel - 1980

-Lt.
-Col. Anzanel, a second-in-command of the 61e BMGL, from 1977 to 1979.
-A simple legionnaire in 1947, he retired in 1980, after 33 years spent in the Legion.
+Lieutenant Colonel Anzanel, second-in-command of the 61e BMGL from 1977 to 1979.
+He enlisted as a simple legionnaire in 1947 and retired in 1980.

 61 BMGL - CTL - Foreign Legion - Construction Company - Larzac - ALAT Zone - 1980